Other Functions

 MOD

 The MOD function calculates the modulus (remainder) of the first integer parameter divided by the second integer parameter.
-Returns NULL if either of the parameters could not be converted to a number or are NULL or if the second parameter evaluates to 0.
+The function returns NULL if either of the parameters could not be converted to a number or are NULL or if the second parameter evaluates to 0.

 Aggregate = No